Comforting return to one of Hill’s best

 While it wasn’t as financially successful as some of Hill’s other films from that era, like The Warriors or 48 Hours, Southern Comfort is an exciting survival thriller set in a pseudo-war setting.

-It follows a disparate group of US Army National Guardsmen on manoeuvres in rural bayou country of Louisiana.
+Released in 1981, it follows a disparate group of US Army National Guardsmen on manoeuvres in rural bayou country of Louisiana.

 The group are led by an experienced former soldier but include a mix of weekend warriors and guys just out to enjoy themselves.